-Using R (source?), the brms package (source?) was used to implement the statistical method outlined by Makowski et al. (2020).
-The brms package, an interface to Stan (source?), was chosen due to the ability to include group-level (i.e., random effects) which allows for the fit of a single model for all of the experimental data and improves model performance through the inclusion of partial pooling (CITATION).
+Using R (R Core Team, 2020), the brms package (Bürkner 2017; Bürkner, 2018) was used to implement the statistical method outlined by Makowski et al. (2020).
+The brms package, an interface to Stan (Carpenter et al., 2017), was chosen due to the ability to include group-level (i.e., random effects) which allows for the fit of a single model for all of the experimental data and improves model performance through the inclusion of partial pooling (CITATION).
 The brms package includes a user-friendly modeling language, robust documentation, and a diverse set of tools to analyze and assess models.

-A non-linear brms model was defined from the combination of the two separate expressions defined by Makowski et al. (2020).
+A non-linear brms model was defined by combining the two separate expressions used by Makowski et al. (2020) to parameterize the Bayesian hierarchical model as implemented with rjags (Plummer, 2019) and JAGS statistical software (Plummer, 2013).